pointOfive/STA130/README.md

 ## Course project

 The course project is meant to give you an example of what it can be like to be a statistician doing applied research work.
 To give you an authentic, real experience I'd like you to join me on one of my own current projects.
-This way you'll be able to see what real research work is like (at least for an $n$ of $1$, me!).
+This way you'll be able to see what real research work is like (at least for an "$n \text{ of } 1$", me!).

 Before I moved to UofT I taught at the [University of Virginia](https://www.virginia.edu/) [School of Data Science](https://datascience.virginia.edu/).